-ECC.6.3.5.1 Black Start is not a mandatory requirement, however EU Code Users may wish to notify The Company of their ability to provide a Black Start facility and the cost of the service.
-The Company will then consider whether it wishes to contract with the EU Code User for the provision of a Black Start service which would be specified via a Black Start Contract.
-Where an EU Code User does not offer to provide a cost for the provision of a Black Start Capability, The Company may make such a request if it considers System security to be at risk due to a lack of Black Start capability.
+ECC.6.3.5.1 It is not a mandatory requirement for Generators, or HVDC System Owners to provide an Anchor Plant Capability or Top Up Restoration Capability, however EU Code Users may wish to notify The Company of their ability to provide such a facility and the cost of the service.
+The Company will then consider whether it wishes to contract with the EU Code User for the provision of such a service which would be specified via an Anchor Restoration Contract or Top Up Restoration Contract.
+Where an EU Code User does not offer to provide a cost for the provision of an Anchor Plant Capability, The Company may make such a request if it considers System security to be at risk due to a lack of Anchor Plant capability.

-ECC.6.3.5.2 It is an essential requirement that the National Electricity Transmission System must incorporate a Black Start Capability.
-This will be achieved by agreeing a Black Start Capability at a number of strategically located Power Stations and HVDC Systems.
-For each Power Station or HVDC System, The Company will state in the Bilateral Agreement whether or not a Black Start Capability is required.
+ECC.6.3.5.2 It is an essential requirement that The Company has a means of implementing System Restoration in accordance with the requirements of the Electricity System Restoration Standard.
+This is facilitated by agreeing contracts with Restoration Contractors who have Plant at a number of strategically located sites.
+In the case of Restoration Contractors who are party to a Distribution Restoration Zone Plan, The Company shall agree the requirements with the relevant Network Operator and Restoration Contractors.

-ECC.6.3.5.3 Where an EU Code User has entered into a Black Start Contract to provide a Black Start Capability in respect of a Type C Power Generating Module or Type D Power Generating Module (including DC Connected Power Park Modules) the following requirements shall apply.
+ECC.6.3.5.3 The following requirements shall apply in respect of each Type C Power Generating Module, Type D Power Generating Module and DC Connected Power Park Module which have an Anchor Restoration Contract.

-The Power-Generating Module or DC Connected Power Park Module shall be capable of starting from shutdown without any external electrical energy supply within a time frame specified by The Company in the Black Start Contract.
+The Power-Generating Module or DC Connected Power Park Module shall be capable of starting from a Total Shutdown or Partial Shutdown without any external electrical energy supply within either 2 hours of receiving an instruction from The Company in the case of Local Joint Restoration Plan or alternatively 8 hours of receiving an instruction from a Network Operator in the case of a Distribution Restoration Zone Plan;

-Each Power Generating Module or DC Connected Power Park Module shall be able to synchronise within the frequency limits defined in ECC.6.1. and, where applicable, voltage limits specified in ECC.6.1.4;
+Each Power Generating Module or DC Connected Power Park Module shall be able to synchronise within the frequency limits defined in ECC.6.1.2 and, where applicable, voltage limits specified in ECC.6.1.4;

-The Power Generating Module or DC Connected Power Park Module shall be capable of connecting on to an unenergised System.
+The Power Generating Module or DC Connected Power Park Module shall be capable of energising an unenergised part of the System;

 The Power-Generating Module or DC Connected Power Park Module shall be capable of automatically regulating dips in voltage caused by connection of demand;

-The Power Generating Module or DC Connected Power Park Module shall:
+The Power Generating Module or DC Connected Power Park Module shall;

-be capable of Block Load Capability,
+be capable of a Block Load Capability,

-be capable of operating in LFSM-O and LFSM-U, as specified in ECC.6.3.7.1 and ECC.6.3.7.2
+be capable of operating in LFSM-O and LFSM-U, as specified in ECC.6.3.7.1 and ECC.6.3.7.2,

-control Frequency in case of overfrequency and underfrequency within the whole Active Power output range between the Minimum Regulating Level and Maximum Capacity as well as at houseload operation levels
+control Frequency in case of overfrequency and underfrequency within the whole Active Power output range between the Minimum Regulating Level and Maximum Capacity as well as at Houseload Operation levels, and

-be capable of parallel operation of a few Power Generating Modules including DC Connected Power Park Modules within an isolated part of the Total System that is still supplying Customers, and control voltage automatically during the system restoration phase;
+be capable of parallel operation together with other Power Generating Modules including DC Connected Power Park Modules within an isolated part of the Total System that is still supplying Customers, and controlling voltage automatically during the system restoration phase;

-Power Park Modules (including DC Connected Power Park Modules) and HVDC Equipment which provide a Black Start Capability, shall also be capable of satisfying the Grid Forming Capability requirements defined in ECC.6.3.19.
+Power Park Modules (including DC Connected Power Park Modules) and HVDC Equipment which provide an Anchor Plant Capability, shall also be capable of satisfying the relevant Grid Forming Capability requirements defined in ECC.6.3.19 as agreed with The Company.